About Me

 Method:

 • Cook the chickpeas for five minutes longer than usual and drain, reserving the liquid.
-If using a can, drain that and reserve the liquid.
+The idea of this is to ensure that the chickpeas are really soft.
+Indeed, this is one of the advantages of home-cooked chickpeas: canned ones are occasionally a bit too firm.
+If using a can, drain it and reserve the liquid.

 • Incorporate the garlic, olive oil, tahini and lemon juice.
+The flavour from garlic granules permeates the mixture more quickly than fresh garlic.
+Diced garlic works, but not everyone appreciates pieces of raw garlic.
 Combine thoroughly.
 You should have a thick paste.
-If it’s too thick, mix in some of the reserved cooking liquid.
+If it’s too thick, mix in some of the reserved cooking liquid/water.
 If you prefer a more commercial-style hummus, mix further with a wire whisk, adding extra liquid to produce a lighter, smoother purée.
+Tahini varies tremendously in texture: some is like thick peanut butter, some is like runny honey in texture.
+This recipe assumes a thin peanut butter-like consistency.

-• Season – carefully if you’ve used canned chick peas, which may already be salted.
+• Season – carefully with salt if you’ve used canned chick peas, which may already be salted, and generously with black pepper.

 Variations: